sodadata/docs/soda-cloud/soda-cloud-architecture.md

 ![example-deployment](/assets/images/example-deployment.png){:height="700px" width="700px"}

 * A **Soda Agent** is Soda Library that has been deployed in Kubernetes cluster in a cloud services provider environment.
 It enables Soda Cloud users to securely connect to data sources such as Snowflake, BigQuery, and PostgreSQL.
 [Read more]({% link soda-agent/basics.md %}).
 * A **data source** in Soda Cloud is a representation of the connection to your data source.
 Notably, it does not contain any of your data<sup>†</sup>, only data source metadata that it uses to check for data quality.
-[Read more]({% link soda-cloud/add-datasource.md %}). <br />Within the context of Soda Cloud, a data source contains:
+[Read more]({% link soda-agent/deploy.md %}#add-a-new-data-source). <br />Within the context of Soda Cloud, a data source contains:
   * **datasets** which represent tabular structures with rows and columns in your data source; like data sources, they do not contain your data<sup>†</sup>, only metadata.
 Datasets can contain user-defined **attributes** that help filter and organize check results.
-[Read more]({% link soda-cloud/organize-datasets.md %}).
   * **scan definitions** which you use to define a Soda scan schedule for the data source.
-[Read more]({% link soda-cloud/add-datasource.md %}#1-attributes).
   * **agreements** in which you write **checks** to define what good data looks like.
 Agreements also specify where to send alert notifications when a check result warns or fails, such as to a Slack channel in your organization.
-[Read more]({% link soda-cloud/agreements.md %}).
 * An **integration** is a built-in Soda Cloud feature that enables you to connect with a third-party service provider, such as Slack.
-[Read more]({% link soda/integrate-slack.md %}).
 * A **notification rule** is a tool to bulk-edit where and when to send alert notifications when check results warn or fail.
 [Read more]({% link soda-cloud/notif-rules.md %}).

 <sup>†</sup> An exception to this rule exists when you configure Soda Cloud to collect sample data from a dataset, or samples of failed rows from a dataset when a check result fails.